Friday COVID-19 update: N.C. cases approach 14,000; Guilford records its 38th death

 N.C. hospitalizations: State health officials said 515 people are currently hospitalized for treatment of COVID-19.
 That's 10 fewer than Thursday.

 N.C. testing: As of Friday's state report, 178,613 tests for COVID-19 have been completed in North Carolina.
 State health officials have said that the number of positive results will increase as more tests are completed.
-This week, the percentage of positive tests as a percent of total tests completed was generally around 8 percent, with a low of 6 percent Sunday and a high of 9 percent Thursday.
+This week, the percentage of positive tests as a percent of total tests completed was generally around 8%, with a low of 6% Sunday and a high of 9% Thursday.
 Click here for more charts that show statewide trends in testing and tracking of the disease.

 For more information: In North Carolina, call 2-1-1 or 888-892-1162.
 Get updates by texting COVIDNC to 898211.
 And click here for an FAQ on COVID-19.